Pop Culture Madness!

 Plutonium was officially chemically identified on February 23rd by Dr. Glenn T. Seaborg's team.

-A political dispute led to Thanksgiving 1941 being celebrated twice: "Democratic Thanksgiving" on November 23rd and "Republican Thanksgiving" on November 30th.
-"Franksgiving" was coined in 1939 after FDR divided the country by moving Thanksgiving to the next to last Thursday in November as an attempt to boost retail sales.
+A political dispute led to Thanksgiving 1941 being celebrated twice: “Democratic Thanksgiving” on November 23rd and “Republican Thanksgiving” on November 30th.
+“Franksgiving” was coined in 1939 after FDR divided the country by moving Thanksgiving to the next to last Thursday in November to boost retail sales.
 He reversed the decision in 1941 after half the country refused to celebrate it.

 Mrs. Japp's Potato Chips changed their name to Jays Potato Chips, due to the negative connotation associated with the word 'Jap'.